Kamlesh Tiwari was stabbed 15 times says autopsy report

 Salim had radicalised the other men by showing a hate speech made by Tiwari in 2015.

 Singh said that they had purchased the sweets from a shop in Surat and the same box was used to carry the weapons.
-Further the police have learned that two of the executors lived in Gujarat, but had links to Uttar Pradesh.
+Further, the police have learned that two of the executors lived in Gujarat, but had links to Uttar Pradesh.